Brecon Beacons National Park

 Any hiking trail that we are trying out for the first time always brings with it a certain level of excitement.
 It’s the sense that you never quite know what you are going to experience and how you are going to feel until you have completed it.

 The Talybont Waterfalls walk just offers so much variety and in our book variety is key to a good hiking trail.
-Firstly, there is the challenging initial climb, followed by the spectacular glacial valley ridge walk, with the far reaching views.
+Firstly, there is the challenging initial climb, followed by the spectacular glacial valley ridge walk, with far-reaching views.
 Of course, this is followed by the valley section with the numerous waterfalls to enjoy.

 Visiting the Wellington Bomber crash site memorial was also a fascinating experience if tinged with sadness.
 It was certainly a poignant moment as we read the names of these five young Canadian airmen while standing alongside the tangled wreckage of their aircraft.